dillson/jw-workshop/README.md

 4. Choose an icon.
 5. Select the 'Basic' team recipe.
 6. Wait for a few minutes for the Jenkins Master to be created.
+7. Use the button just to the left of the 'Logout' button that looks like an exit sign to reach the classic Jenkins UI.
+The alt-text for this button is 'Go to classic.'

 ### Jenkins Plugin Configuration